zeeev/wham/README.md

 http://zeeev.github.io/wham/

-WHole-genome Alignment Metrics (wham) is a structural variant (SV) caller that integrates several sources of mapping information to identify SVs.
-Wham classifies SVs using a flexible and extendable machine-learning algorithm (random forest).
-WHAM is not only accurate at identifying SVs, but its association test can identify shared SVs enriched in a cohort of diseased individuals compared to a background of healthy individuals.
+WHole-genome Alignment Metrics (wham) is a structural variant (SV) caller that integrates several sources of mapping information to identify SVs. wham classifies SVs using a flexible and extendable machine-learning algorithm (random forest). wham is not only accurate at identifying SVs, but its association test can identify shared SVs enriched in a cohort of diseased individuals compared to a background of healthy individuals.

-WHAM can be easily run as a stand alone tool or as part of gkno (http://gkno.me) or bcbio-nextgen (http://bcbio-nextgen.readthedocs.org) pipelines.
+wham can be easily run as a stand-alone tool or as part of gkno (http://gkno.me) or bcbio-nextgen (http://bcbio-nextgen.readthedocs.org) pipelines.